-Here's a brief description of each of the options that go into a pairing\config.
-Here, the term "unpaired tumour" refers to tumours that lack a matched normal sample with the same seq\type.
+Here's a brief description of each of the options that go into a pairing_config.
+Here, the term "unpaired tumour" refers to tumours that lack a matched normal sample with the same seq_type.

-- run\paired\tumours: Possible values are True or False.
+• run_paired_tumours: Possible values are True or False.
 This option determines whether to run paired tumours.
-Setting this to False is useful for naturally unpaired or tumour-only analyses (e.g. for RNA-seq), which is normally done while setting run\paired\tumours\as\unpaired to True in case there are any paired tumours. - run\unpaired\tumours\with: Possible values are None, "unmatched\normal", or "no\normal".
+Setting this to False is useful for naturally unpaired or tumour-only analyses (e.g. for RNA-seq), which is normally done while setting run_paired_tumours_as_unpaired to True in case there are any paired tumours.

+- run_unpaired_tumours_with: Possible values are None, "unmatched_normal", or "no_normal".
 This option determines what to pair with unpaired tumours.
 Specifying None means that unpaired tumours will be skipped for the given module.
-This option cannot be set to None if run\paired\tumours\as\unpaired is True.
-Specifying "unmatched\normal" means that unpaired tumours will be run by being paired with the unmatched normal sample given by unmatched\normal\id (see below).
-Specifying "no\normal" means that unpaired tumours will be run without a normal sample.
-Note that modules need to be specifically configured to be run in paired and/or unpaired mode, since the commands of the underlying tools probably need to be tailored accordingly. - unmatched\normal\id: This option must be set to a sample identifier (sample\id) that exists in the Sample Table.
-This option determines which normal sample will be used with unpaired tumours when run\unpaired\tumours\with is set to "unmatched\normal".
-This is only required if you have unpaired tumour samples, even if run\unpaired\tumours\with is set to "unmatched\normal". - run\paired\tumours\as\unpaired: Possible values are True or False.
+This option cannot be set to None if run_paired_tumours_as_unpaired is True.
+Specifying "unmatched_normal" means that unpaired tumours will be run by being paired with the unmatched normal sample given by unmatched_normal_id (see below).
+Specifying "no_normal" means that unpaired tumours will be run by being paired to be specifically configured to be run in paired and/or unpaired mode, since the commands of the underlying tools probably need to be tailored accordingly. - run_paired_tumours_as_unpaired: Possible values are True or False.
 This option determines whether paired tumours should be run as unpaired (i.e. separate from their matched normal sample).
 This is useful for benchmarking purposes or preventing unwanted paired analyses (e.g. in RNA-seq analyses intended to be tumour-only).